fr4nc15co/BLE-HM10/README.md

 ### How to load the app
-1. Import the aia project to your MIT APP INVENTOR.
+1. Import the aia project to your MIT APP INVENTOR web page.
 Please, check that the 2 TextSize blocks for the list viewers are enabled (I don't know why they are disabled when the project is loaded.)
 2. Write IOS or ANDROID in the OS global variable   <img src="MitAppInventor/Captura.JPG" width="300" />.
 This has been the most significant pain since IOS and ANDROID act differently in the connection and the send block structure.
 3. Click Connect/Ai Companion
-4. Open your Mit APP inventor app in your device
+4. Downnload and open your Mit APP inventor app in your phone

 ### How to use the app
 1. Connect the BLE module to the Arduino, Microchip board or IoT device.
 It should be blinking.